Actual Data From The Practice Table

 Below you’ll find data for 204 hands of simulated play using Wincraps.
 It reflects approximately 2000 of my own tosses of the dice.

-You'll see that there's a marked improvement from the previous data in my overall advantage despite only a slight improvement in Average Number of Rolls per hand.
+You’ll see that there’s a marked improvement from the previous data in my overall advantage despite only a slight improvement in the Average Number of Rolls per hand.
 How did this occur when my average number of rolls improved only slightly?
 Simple.
 I changed by betting.
-In my previous sample I discovered that my post come out prop action was actually working against me.
-In this set of data, I made no post come out prop bets.
-No horn, no hardways, not even a field bet.
+In my previous sample, I discovered that my post-come-out prop action was actually working against me.
+In this set of data, I made no post come out of prop bets.
+No horn, no hard ways, not even a field bet.
 Miraculously, my advantage and profitability skyrocketed.
-You'll notice C and E and Horn wagers above.
-I still use the straight sixes on come out, so I still make prop bets coming out.
+You’ll notice C and E and Horn wagers above.
+I still use the straight sixes on coming out, so I still make prop bets coming out.
 The negative advantage on the C and E is a bit misleading as any successful C and E wagers resulted in my making a horn bet instead of another C and E bet.
-Therefore, the important number to me is the advantage on Horn.
+Therefore, the important number to me is the advantage of Horn.

 This data compiled from Dec.
 2004- Feb.
 2005